 11. Offer your boat as a unique rental experience

 Some of the most appealing options on Airbnb are the most unconventional.
 There are treehouses, castles, and of course: boats.
-If your boat has a fantastic interior and living space, why not rent it out for overnight stays while it is docked in the harbour?
+If your boat has a fantastic interior and living space, why not rent it out for overnight stays while it is docked in the harbor?

 We caught up not long ago with Christophe Desmarais, the entrepreneur behind Catamaran Cruises Mauritius.
 He has loads of advice to share, especially for other boat and cruise companies.
-Here's one of our favourite quotes from the article:
+Here's one of our favorite quotes from the article:

-"The internet has opened a world of opportunities for anyone out there with an entrepreneurial mind, and I have seized this opportunity to develop my website into a platform and am now leveraging the traffic by converting inquiries into bookings".
+"The internet has opened a world of opportunities for anyone out there with an entrepreneurial mind, and I have seized this opportunity to develop my website into a platform and am now leveraging the traffic by converting inquiries into bookings"